sailpoint-oss/golang-sdk/api_v3/docs/CertificationCampaignsAPI.md

 [[Back to README]](../README.md)

-## GetCampaignReportsConfig
+## Get Campaign Reports Configuration

 > CampaignReportsConfig GetCampaignReportsConfig(ctx).Execute()

-Get Campaign Reports Configuration
+Fetches configuration for campaign reports.
+Currently it includes only one element - identity attributes defined as custom report columns.
+Requires roles of CERT_ADMIN and ORG_ADMIN.

 ### Example